Photograph Archive of Public Buildings

 Little Collingford, Collingford Lane near the school.

 Old Forge ,Freshfield Lane.
-Note ironmonger's shop on left hand side
+Note ironmonger's shop on left hand side.
+Originally a farmhouse c1450.

 Mount Noddy cottage, Church Lane